compose-spec/compose-spec/spec.md

     image: my_private.registry:5000/redis
 ```

 If the image does not exist on the platform, Compose implementations MUST attempt to pull it based on the `pull_policy`.
-Compose
-implementations with build support MAY offer alternative options for the end user to control precedence of
+Compose implementations with build support MAY offer alternative options for the end user to control precedence of
 pull over building the image from source, however pulling the image MUST be the default behavior.

 `image` MAY be omitted from a Compose file as long as a `build` section is declared.
 Compose implementations
 without build support MUST fail when `image` is missing from the Compose file.

-### pull_policy

-`pull_policy` defines the decisions Compose implementations will make when it starts to pull images.
-Possible values are:

-* `always`: Compose implementations SHOULD always pull the image from the registry.
-* `never`: Compose implementations SHOULD NOT pull the image from a registry and SHOULD rely on the platform cached image.
-If there is no cached image, a failure MUST be reported.
-* `if_not_present`: Compose implementations SHOULD pull the image only if it's not available in the platform cache.This SHOULD be the default option for Compose implementations without build support.

-If `pull_policy` and `build` both presents, Compose implementations SHOULD build the image by default.
-Compose implementations MAY override this behavior in the toolchain.

 ### init